MARIJUANA DEFENSE LAWYER

 Marijuana Laws in Oregon

 According to current marijuana laws in Oregon, it is legal to possess and use marijuana, however, it is still illegal to operate a motor vehicle while under the influence of marijuana.
 That means you will face charges in Oregon if you are caught operating a motor vehicle while under the influence of marijuana.
+If you’re facing marijuana-related charges in Oregon, you’ll want a marijuana lawyer who’s knowledgable about the state laws to help defend you.

 Marijuana DUI vs. Alcohol DUI

 The drug and marijuana laws in Oregon mandate that it is illegal to drive while under the influence of alcohol, marijuana, other narcotics, or a combination of any of these substances.
-While each state’s legal blood alcohol concentration (BAC) varies, in Oregon, a person is considered to be intoxicated if his or her BAC level is 0.08%.
+While each state’s legal blood alcohol concentration (BAC) varies, in Oregon a person is considered to be intoxicated if his or her BAC level is 0.08%.

 However, unlike the laws pertaining to alcohol, marijuana laws in Oregon state that any amount of marijuana found in the driver’s urine or blood while he or she was operating a car, in conjunction with a drug recognition evaluation, will establish that the driver was under the influence.